DJBarnes/django-dump-die/README.md

 statements as you want leading up to an optional ``dd(<variable>)``.

-If you make a call to ``dd(<variable>)``, execution will immediately stop and all dumped objects (including the the one sent to dd) will be output.
+If you make a call to ``dd(<variable>)``, execution will immediately stop and all dumped objects (including the one sent to dd) will be output.

 If you do not make a call to ``dd(<variable>)`` and only use ``dump(<variable>)`` statements, the request will continue processing until